matthijskooijman/arduino-lmic/README.md

 acceptable.

-At the fastest LoRa setting supported by the tranceiver (SF5BW500) a single preamble symbol takes 128μs, so the receive window timing should be accurate within 320 μs.
+At the fastest LoRa setting supported by the tranceiver (SF5BW500) a single preamble symbol takes 64μs, so the receive window timing should be accurate within 160μs (for LoRaWAN this is SF7BW250, needing accuracy within 1280μs).
 This is certainly within a crystal's accuracy, but using the internal oscillator is probably not feasible (which is 1% - 10% accurate, depending on calibration).
 This accuracy should also be feasible with the polling approach used, provided that the LMIC loop is run often enough.

 It would be good to properly review this code at some point, since it seems that in some places some offsets and corrections are applied that